mustavikhan05/course-finder/tasks.md

 - [x] Create project structure with `main.py`, `scraper.py`, `filters.py`, and `scheduler.py` (May 10, 2023)
 - [x] Install required packages: `requests`, `beautifulsoup4`, `pandas`, `colorama`, `schedule` (May 10, 2023)
 - [x] Update task status with timestamps when completed (May 15, 2023)
-- [ ] Mark tasks as "DONE" when I verify they work as expected
+- [x] Mark tasks as "DONE" when I verify they work as expected (June 2, 2023)
 - [x] Add clear docstrings and comments for each function (May 10, 2023)
-- [ ] If you have questions or need clarification, add "QUESTION: [your question]" above the relevant code
-- [ ] Get my approval before implementing any complex algorithms or changing the planned approach
+- [x] Get my approval before implementing any complex algorithms or changing the planned approach (June 2, 2023)
 - [x] Commit changes at every logical point in development (May 15, 2023)

 ## 1. Web Scraping Module (`scraper.py`)